John M. O'Connor: Attorney General of Oklahoma

 On June 27, 2022 O'Connor announced a $250 million settlement recovery from three opioid manufacturers operating in the state, with the settlement money to be used to prevent and treat opioid addiction.
 In August 2022, 61 lawmakers urged O'Connor to support death row inmate Richard Glossip's request for a new hearing.
 "Without support from O'Connor, the Court of Criminal Appeals is expected to reject Glossip's claims of innocence, as it has done before."

+In December 2022, O'Connor issued an attorney general's opinion concluding "it was very likely" the U.S. Supreme Court would strike down Oklahoma laws preventing the funding of a religious charter school based on Zelman v.
+Simmons-Harris.
+The opinion was later withdrawn by Attorney General Gentner Drummond in 2023.

 2022 Attorney General election

-O'Connor ran for election to a full term as Attorney General in 2022.
+O'Connor ran for election to a full term as attorney general in 2022.
 He faced Tulsa attorney Gentner Drummond in a primary race.
 Drummond narrowly defeated O'Connor for the Republican Party's nomination.

 Personal life

 He and his wife Lucia have four children and ten grandchildren.
 O'Connor is Catholic.